 Any debts or adverse credit issues will also play a part in how much you’ll be able to borrow.
 But don’t let that put you off.
 You’ll just need to find the right lender who can look at your application on a case-by-case basis.
 It’s a good idea to work with a mortgage broker who knows the market and can find the right deal for you.
 Our Mortgage Experts can look at your options and give you advice if your situation isn’t straightforward.
 Make an enquiry to get started.

-Yes, you can get a mortgage as a single applicant if you’re self-employed.
-Being self-employed, your income isn’t as straightforward as it would be if you were on a salary.
-Often, self-employed people earn MORE money than if they were on a salary, which should mean you’re more attractive to mortgage lenders.
+Yes, it’s possible.
+Being self-employed, providing satisfactory proof of your income isn’t always as straightforward as it would be if you were on an employee’s salary.
 If you’ve got a solid self-employed income that’s steady and easy to prove, you should be absolutely fine with the majority of lenders.

 Lenders will want to know what caused your bad credit, how long ago it happened, and what you’ve been doing since to improve your credit.
 The older a credit issue is, the less weight it carries.
 Likewise with how much it was for.
-If it was for a small amount of money, it’ll matter less to lenders than if it was over £500.
+Some lenders may dismiss the issue if it was for less than a few hundred pounds, but if the debt ran into the thousands they may be more concerned.

 Recent or severe credit problems such as CCJs or bankruptcies can make things a lot harder.
 A lot of the high street banks will probably turn you down.
 That’s why it’s a good idea to work with a specialist mortgage advisor before making any applications.
 Our Mortgage Experts have seen it all and aren’t judgemental.
 If you’re looking for a mortgage on your own and have bad credit, make an enquiry to speak to an expert.